 - New editions of D&D in general seem to do this.
 Much the same thing happened when 3rd Edition came out, and the gaming scene in general saw a big boost in the wake of the open-content d20 System.

 - Vampire: The Masquerade of the Old World of Darkness has been a more recent gateway game.

-- Particularly its simplicity compared to D&D and its modern horror setting has meant that its attractive to a lot of people who otherwise might not be interested in role playing.
-It also is pretty much focused on letting the players be anti-heros (or outright bad guys) which is definitely more attractive to the angsty teens.
+- In particular, its simplicity compared to D&D and its modern horror setting has meant that it's attractive to a lot of people who otherwise might not be interested in role playing.
+It also is pretty much focused on letting the players be anti-heroes (or outright bad guys) which is definitely more attractive to angsty teens.

-- Warhammer40000 is often a gateway to Tabletop Games as a whole.
-You start with 40k after coming across it as a teen, then after a few years you might move along and start playing spin-off game or even Warhammer Fantasy.
+- Warhammer 40,000 is often a gateway to Tabletop Games as a whole.
+You start with 40k after coming across it as a teen, then after a few years you might move along and start playing a spin-off game or even Warhammer.
 If you play at a multi-gaming club, you'll probably end up at the very least being interested in those systems as well and there's no telling just how many you might get into.

-- Western Computer RPGs, like Baldur's Gate or Star Wars Knights Of The Old Republic, particularly ones based on an existing system like Dungeons & Dragons or The Dark Eye, often result in players making the leap from video games to tabletop games.
+- Western Computer RPGs, like Baldur's Gate or Knights of the Old Republic, particularly ones based on an existing system like Dungeons & Dragons or The Dark Eye, often result in players making the leap from video games to tabletop games.

-- The Choose Your Own Adventure and Fighting Fantasy books were a gateway for many roleplayers of the 80s.
+- The Choose Your Own Adventure, Fighting Fantasy and Lone Wolf books were a gateway for many roleplayers of the 80s.

 - And, in turn, a number of Magic pros who become accustomed to making high-stakes probabilistic decisions end up transitioning to poker (most notably David Williams).